 Summer Undergraduate Research Fellowship (SURF)

 SURF is designed to demystify the admissions process and give scholars a real feel for what it means to conduct research at the graduate level.
 The program provides students with housing, a meal plan, a travel stipend, and a stipend upon completion of the program.
-In addition, SURF students will have the opportunity to participate in a robust graduate school preparation program including a GRE preparation, excursions around the Bay Area, community-building activities, participation in a research poster symposium, and a strong mentorship component.
+In addition, SURF students will have the opportunity to participate in a robust graduate school preparation program including coding experience, excursions around the Bay Area, community-building activities, participation in a research poster symposium, and a strong mentorship component.

 The program aims to build community, explore identity formation, and create a cohort of future graduate student engineers who can promote diversity within the engineering and science student body.
 Student engagement in research increases 1) the retention of students in scientific research, 2) student interest in graduate school, and 3) student interest in STEM careers.
 Since its inception, SURF has been a vehicle for undergraduate students to conduct scientific research and a foundation for them to pursue graduate studies in engineering.

 We are committed to advancing a culture of respect, accessibility, inclusion, and empowerment at for all students at Stanford Engineering.
 We make intentional efforts to outreach and connect with students from communities underrepresented in engineering.
 This includes students of color from marginalized and/or minoritized groups, women, non-binary students, undocumented/DACAmented students, those who are first in their family to pursue an advanced degree, and/or students who come from environments with limited access to Research I university programs.

 SURF 2023 Application closed Feb.
 1, 2023 at 11:59pm

 Final decisions will be announced by March 3, 2023

 SURF 2023 will be held in person on Stanford's campus from June 24, 2023 to August 19, 2023